 </html>

-Here, we are going to use FileReader object to show an image preview.
-The FileReader allows web applications asynchronously read the contents of users' files, using File or Blob objects to specify the file or data to read, which means that your program will not stall while a file is being read.
+Here, we are going to use the FileReader object to show an image preview.
+The FileReader allows web applications to asynchronously read the contents of users’ files, using File or Blob objects to specify the file or data to read, which means that your program will not stall while a file is being read.
 It will commonly be used to deal with large files.

 Following is a code sample to create a new instance of FileReader.